Brian A. Fallon, MD, MPH

 Ellen Brown, BA

 Ellen Brown is a graduate of Duke University, having majored in dance and psychology.
 Her senior thesis evaluated the effects of emotion on dance performance.
-She is currently clinical coordinator for the CHAR and also serves as research coordinator for several studies and co-author on research studies.
+She is currently a REDCap data manager for the center and also serves as research coordinator for several studies and co-author on research studies.
 During her off hours, she performs with SHIFT Dance in NYC.